Adam Curry: Podcasting

 Curry founded PodShow, now Mevio, with his business partner Ron Bloom, in January 2005.
 PodShow is a podcast promotions and advertising company that encompasses the Podshow Podcast Network, the Podcast Delivery Network, and the Podsafe Music Network.
 Some of Podshow's top podcasts are Curry's own Daily Source Code, The Dawn and Drew Show, and GeekBrief.TV.

-From June 2005 to May 2007, Curry hosted a weekday evening show on Sirius Satellite Radio called 'Adam Curry's PodShow'.
+From June 2005 to May 2007, Curry hosted a weekday evening show on Sirius Satellite Radio called Adam Curry's PodShow.

 Since October 2007, he has hosted the twice-weekly podcast the No Agenda Show with John C. Dvorak, discussing recent news whilst deconstructing mainstream news media.

-Curry has heavily promoted his podcasting endeavors.
+Curry has promoted his podcasting endeavors.
 He promoted his podcast Daily Source Code in Second Life under the name 'Adam Neumann', along with a Second Life island called Podshow Island.
 Curry used podcasting to endorse 2008 Republican presidential hopeful Ron Paul.
 He also uses his show to discuss alternative takes on topics in the daily news, as well as conspiracy theories such as Free energy suppression and the 9/11 Truth Movement.

-Curry is widely credited for popularizing the podcast medium.
-As Annalee Newitz noted in Wired, "Every new medium needs a celebrity, and Curry is happy to fill that role."
+Curry has sometimes been credited for popularizing the podcast medium.
+Annalee Newitz said in Wired that "Every new medium needs a celebrity, and Curry is happy to fill that role."

 On March 4, 2020, Curry appeared on Joe Rogan's podcast The Joe Rogan Experience and later re-appeared on September 8, 2020.
 During the September show, he discussed having Tourette syndrome.
 Curry returned to the podcast for a third time on July 6, 2021.
-Adam Curry made a fourth appearance on the show on January 8, 2022, and a fifth on January 25, 2023.
+Adam Curry made a fourth appearance on the show on January 8, 2022, his fifth on January 25, 2023, and a sixth appearance on February 13, 2025.

+Podcast Index

+Curry started a podcasting directory called Podcast Index in 2020.
+The platform is an open-source database of podcasts that, as of 2024, included over four million entries.
+The service's software is licensed under the open MIT License, and the entire database is downloadable in SQLite format.
+Podcast Index collects web feeds of podcasts that developers can then use in their projects and applications, for example, the podcast player "podchaser".